kakiCoder511/kakiCoder511/README.md

 ## 🛠️ Let’s connect!

-Whether you're a dev, designer, or dreamer — if you care about emotional design or AI companionship, I’d love to chat!
+If you’re working on something human-centred whether it's design, AI, or full-stack.
+I’d love to connect.